sebv/grunt-boilerplate/README.md

-# A grunt 0.4 boilerplate.
+# A grunt 0.4 boilerplate

 ## dev